0xBoringWozniak/geneticOptimizer/README.md

 # MaxMinFuncByGeneticAlgorithm

-## python3 main.py to run this programm and open GUI
+**python3 main.py to run this programm and open GUI**

 This programm approximately calculates a minimum or a maximum of function with two parametrs based on genetic algoryth.
-Each idivid is one chromosome (x, y); a generation consits of..
+Each idivid is one chromosome (x, y) and because of it an individ and a chromosome have the same meaning, a generation consits of parts where one part is 4 individs, as consequence, number of chromosoms is multiple of 4.

+A genetic algorithm makes crossovering in each part separately after what appends it to a generation.
+A crossovering principle is:

+(x_better, y_best), (y_better, y_best), (x_best, y_better), (x_best, y_good)

+where (x_best, y_best), (x_better, y_better), (x_good, y_good) are selected individs.

+A mutation can be chosen randomly in any gens (it can be configured in method startGA_with_statistics).
+A zero-generation fill with random float numbers in [-chromosoms_number/2, chromosoms_number).
+Results are shown in the screen and also are saved in 'GA-statistics.txt'.